Why are you in the restaurant business?

 A mission statement explains why your business exists.
 Therefore, a restaurant mission statement explains why your restaurant exists.
 Your mission statement should explain what purpose your restaurant serves.

 Mission statements originally come from the nonprofit world.
-In the U.S., nonprofit organizations must have a mission statement that guides everything they do.
+For instance, in the U.S., nonprofit organizations must have a mission statement that guides everything they do.
 For-profit businesses have adopted the practice of creating a mission to create a stronger sense of business focus and brand alignment.

 Mission statements are often paired with company values and/or a vision.
 Together, a mission, vision, and values describe what your restaurant stands for.
-They collectively serve as a compass for your business, guiding you towards your north star – the goals that you hope to achieve through your restaurant.
+In other words, they collectively serve as a compass for your business, guiding you towards your north star – the goals that you hope to achieve through your restaurant.

 Mission, vision, and values can easily get mixed up – and are sometimes used interchangeably.

 However, there are distinctions between the three.
-Here’s a quick guide to differentiating them, accompanied by a sample restaurant vision statement, restaurant mission statement, and restaurant values statement.
+Here’s a quick guide to differentiating them, accompanied by restaurant mission statement, restaurant vision statement, and restaurant value statement examples.

 We’ll be referring to a fair trade coffee shop we made up (let’s call it Philly Fair Trade Coffee Co.) in all of our examples to showcase how its values statement, mission statement, and vision statement would vary.